Beware of Fake Lenders Posing as “Loans Canada”

 It has come to our attention that certain companies, operating under several names, have been posing as a loan referral service.
 After a consumer has submitted an application with one of these companies, the applicant will have a specific amount of money debited directly from their bank account.
 The transaction description may contain the term “Loans Canada” or similar.
 This has caused a lot of confusion as we operate our business using the URL loanscananda.ca.
 We want to make it abundantly clear that we are not associated with any of these companies at all, directly or by extension.

-Please be advised that the following companies have no affiliation with loanscanada.ca:
+Please be advised that the following companies have no affiliation with loanscanada.ca and are known scammers:

 - Upper Canada Loans

 - Private Lenders

 - 7940696 Canada Inc.

 We want to make it very clear that we, loanscanada.ca, do not ask our clients for any type of upfront fee, security fee, or insurance fee (read more about loan insurance scams here).
 This is not only an unethical business practice that greatly affects hard-working Canadians, it is a scam and it is illegal.
 If any loan company asks you to provide them with a specific amount of money before you are able to gain access to your loan, do not give them the money.
 If you have already provided them with access to your bank account: